kristiantcho/DwarfSphere/README.md

 The package expects simulation data in the following formats from Gadget4:
 - HDF5 snapshot files containing particle positions, velocities, and other properties
-- Subfind + Friends-of-friends (FOF) files for halo identification (optional for some analyses) In the case of **jeans_j_factor_cal.py**, it expects pyGravSphere MCMC chains files.
+- Subfind + Friends-of-friends (FOF) files for halo identification (optional for some analyses) Examples of these can be found at https://keeper.mpdl.mpg.de/d/04376cbd45414bdab4a1/ In the case of **jeans_j_factor_cal.py**, it expects pyGravSphere MCMC chains files.

 ## Configuration